After Cosby's conviction, his alma mater rescinds honorary degree

 Temple joined at least three other major U.S. universities that have taken back honorary degrees since Thursday’s verdict, reflecting a broader reappraisal of the 80-year-old comedian’s place in American culture.

-The announcement by Temple followed withdrawals by Johns Hopkins University in Baltimore, Notre Dame in South Bend, Indiana, and Carnegie Mellon University in Pittsburgh.
-All of the schools embraced Cosby years ago when he was celebrated as a beloved black comedian who had transcended racial divides to become “America’s Dad.”
+“Today the Temple University Board of Trustees has accepted the recommendation of the University to rescind the (1991) honorary degree,” the school said in a statement.

-Before his conviction in a Pennsylvania court, at least 15 schools had withdrawn honors from Cosby, as dozens of women went public with accusations of sexual assault, some of them dating to the 1960s.
+The announcement by Temple followed withdrawals by Johns Hopkins University in Baltimore, Notre Dame in South Bend, Indiana and Carnegie Mellon University in Pittsburgh.
+All embraced Cosby years ago when he was celebrated as a beloved black comedian who had transcended racial divides to become “America’s Dad.”

-“In 1991, based on his career achievements, Temple awarded an honorary degree to William Cosby,” the school said in a statement on Friday.
-“Today the Temple University Board of Trustees has accepted the recommendation of the University to rescind the honorary degree.”
+Before his conviction in a Pennsylvania court on Thursday on charges he sexually assaulted Andrea Constand, at least 15 schools had withdrawn honors from Cosby, as dozens of women went public with accusations of sexual assault, some of them dating to the 1960s.

-As a Temple trustee, Cosby first met Andrea Constand, at the time a university employee that he would drug and sexually assault in 2004 at his nearby home, 14 years before his conviction for the crime.
+The judge has confined Cosby to his home in Cheltenham, Pennsylvania, and he must wear a GPS monitor, according to an order issued on Friday.
+He may only travel within a five-county area for medical treatment or legal consultation.

-Constand was an administrator of the Temple women’s basketball team, and Cosby, a Philadelphia native who maintained close ties to the university as one of its most prominent alumni, befriended her and invited her to dinners.
+Cosby was a Temple trustee when he first met Constand, who was an administrator of the Temple women’s basketball team.
+He was convicted of drugging and sexually assaulting her in 2004 at his nearby home.

-The University of Massachusetts, where the onetime high school dropout earned a doctorate in education, cut ties with Cosby in 2014.
+The University of Massachusetts, where he earned a doctorate in education, cut ties in 2014 with Cosby, a onetime high school dropout.

-Boston College, in contrast, said its policy was not to rescind honorary degrees, and would not make an exception for Cosby despite his conviction, the Boston Globe reported on Friday.
+Boston College, in contrast, said its policy was not to rescind honorary degrees, and it would not make an exception for Cosby, the Boston Globe reported on Friday.

 A question mark also hovers over the presence of the actor-comedian at the National Museum of African American History and Culture in Washington.
-Before his conviction, the museum had already grappled with how best to highlight Cosby’s impact on the culture while acknowledging the accusations against him.
+Before his conviction, the museum had grappled with how best to highlight Cosby’s impact on the culture while acknowledging the accusations against him.

 The museum said on Friday at least two Cosby-related items will remain on display: a comic book from the 1960s Cosby series “I Spy” and a cover from Cosby’s 1964 comedy album “I Started Out as a Child.”

-But museum director Lonnie Bunch and curators will review and possibly change the display’s label, which now reads: “In recent years, revelations about alleged sexual misconduct have cast a shadow over Cosby’s entertainment career and severely damaged his reputation.”
+Museum director Lonnie Bunch and curators will review and possibly change the display’s label, which now reads: “In recent years, revelations about alleged sexual misconduct have cast a shadow over Cosby’s entertainment career and severely damaged his reputation.”

 The museum, which opened in 2016, had initially decided against explaining Cosby’s legal problems in the exhibits but reversed course before its public opening and mentioned the allegations of sexual assault in the display material.